Loading...

 How to consume Chicken (Breaded And Fried), Potato French Fries without glucose spikes

-Include a generous portion of non-starchy vegetables like broccoli, spinach, or kale alongside your meal.
-These can help slow down digestion and reduce glucose spikes.
+Add a side of non-starchy vegetables such as broccoli, spinach, or kale to your meal.
+These can help balance blood sugar levels.

 Add Healthy Fats